huchi00057/Deepsort-yolov4/README.md

 ## For GPU
     pip install -r requirements-gpu.txt

-Transfer darknet weights to tensorflow
+🔱Transfer darknet weights to tensorflow
 ====
     python save_model.py --model yolov4

-Amend the classes
+🔱Amend the classes
 ====
 Change it to your classes of your trained model in file object_tracker.py line 162.